-This scholarship was established in 2001 by his colleagues, patients, and friends to recognize his contributions to the College and Foundation as a Board member of the latter and his mentoring so many at both.
-It is awarded to a graduating student for his/her love of the liberal arts, commitment to higher education beyond the Associate's degree, and excellent performance at the College.
+This scholarship was established in 2001 by his colleagues, patients, and friends to recognize his contributions to the College and as a Foundation Board member and his mentoring of so many at both.
+It is awarded to a graduating student for his/her love of the liberal arts, commitment to higher education beyond the associate degree, and excellent performance at the College.